-As you’ve likely heard me say before, we often use our brains as a container when they are a computer.
+As you’ve likely heard me say before, we often use our brain as a container when it is a computer.
 Load down the hard drive and the processor will drag.
 So dump that mind and get it revving again!

 Is there someone in your life who you’re mad at?
 Disappointed in?
 Hurt by?
 Are you carrying around these feelings every day?
 If so, you have relationship clutter, my friend.

-To take some initial steps in dealing with this tricky situation, start by considering how important this person is to you.
+To take some initial steps in dealing with this tricky situation, consider how important this person is to you.
 Is he or she someone you love having in your life?
 Is the relationship worth the work to repair it or is it time to say goodbye?
 Do you wish this person was someone they’re not?

 Once you’ve done it, then you can consider if it would be worth having a conversation with him or her, but for now, let it rip!